racket/racket7/racket/src/cs/README.txt

 The best-case scenario for performance is

- * `UNSAFE` is enabled in "Makefile" --- not on by default, because the core and base layers are not yet good enough.
+ * `UNSAFE_COMP` is enabled in "Makefile" --- not on by default, because the core and base layers are not yet good enough.

-   Effectiveness: Maybe only matters for "core.so", which has its own setting.
+   Effectiveness: Matters the most for "core.so", which has its own setting, but otherwise affects a from-source `racket/base` expansion by about 5%.

- * `CORE_UNSAFE` is enabled in "Makefile" --- applies to "core.so"
+ * `CORE_UNSAFE_COMP` is enabled in "Makefile" --- applies to "core.so"
-   even if `UNSAFE` is disabled.
+   even if `UNSAFE_COMP` is disabled.

    Effectiveness: Can mean a 10-20% improvement in loading `racket/base` from source.